 We believe this is an extremely important part of the DevOps jigsaw puzzle.
 The rapid rise of Jenkins adoption as the de facto enterprise DevOps tool is testament to its power to transform digital initiatives.
 But we risk jeopardizing our own progress if we don’t pay equal attention to developing a talented pool of professionals capable of deploying DevOps successfully.

 Early indicators show that this kind of targeted training helps DevOps projects “bed in” quicker and enables more rapid deployment.
 When we worked with a large US national bank to train 150 of their employees in CloudBees, we saw a 60 percent reduction in support issues directly as a result of the training.
 Learning skills to spot, diagnose and solve issues as they arise accelerates the pace of digital transformation.

 Our Jenkins World adventure was packed with many other pit stops.
-A definite highlight for us was the popular presentation by Sanil Pillai, director of Infostretch Labs, on how to “Auto-Convert Your Freestyle Jenkins Jobs to Coded Pipeline.”
+A definite highlight for us was the popular presentation by Sanil Pillai, director of Infostretch Labs-as-a-Service, on how to “Auto-Convert Your Freestyle Jenkins Jobs to Coded Pipeline.”

 If you didn’t get a chance to take our Free DevOps Maturity Assessment at the booth, here is the online version of the self-assessment tool.
 This tool will help you evaluate how you measure up against industry best practices and learn techniques to advance in maturity.

 Equally, if you weren’t able to secure a place on our free 90-minute session covering key features of Jenkins 2.0, Jenkins Blue Ocean, migration tips and a primer on writing CI/CD pipeline as code, contact us and we can arrange an alternative time.

 “We’re not ready for such a big change to our application development.”
 “Not another software upheaval!”
 “I can’t find the budget or the resource to make the...